Ismaestro/angular-example-app/README.md

 npm start                | Starts the app.
-Then, go to `localhost:4200` npm run test             | Runs unit tests with karma and jasmine npm run e2e              | Runs end to end tests npm run e2e:home         | Runs end to end tests only for the home directory npm run build            | Builds the app for production npm run lint             | Runs the linter (tslint) npm run ci               | Executes linter and tests
+Then, go to `localhost:4200` npm run test             | Runs unit tests with karma and jasmine npm run e2e              | Runs end to end tests npm run build            | Builds the app for production npm run lint             | Runs the linter (tslint) npm run ci               | Executes linter and tests